teambit/bit/scopes/workspace/variants/variants.docs.md

 slug: /aspects/variants
 ---

-`teambit.workspace/variants` enables a cascading, selection of directories/components in the workspace and apply configurations on them.
+`teambit.workspace/variants` enables cascading configurations by selection of component groupings or sets in the workspace and applying configurations to these cascading groups.
-Configurations set on a specific set of components can:
+Configurations set on a certain set of components can:

-1. Affect only that selected set of components
+1. Affect only the selected set of components
-1. Inherit policies set on a more general set of components (that includes the workspace default configs)
+1. Inherit policies set on a more general set of components (including the workspace default configs)
 1. Override conflicting configurations inherited from more general component selections
 1. Propagate configurations downwards to more specific sub-sets of components

-## Variatns Examples
+## Variants Examples

 ### The Wildcard (\*) variant